Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 The most common cause of Dowager’s Hump is osteoporosis, a condition that weakens bones and makes spinal fractures more likely.
 When bones in the upper back break or collapse, the spine bends forward, creating the hump.

 Other contributing factors include poor posture, age-related changes in the spine, and repetitive strain.
-Postmenopausal women are especially at risk because of lower estrogen levels, which affect bone strength.
+Postmenopausal women are especially at risk due to lower estrogen levels, which affect bone strength.

-Multiple compression fractures in the spine also play a major role in changing its shape and increasing the severity of the curve.
+Multiple compression fractures in the spine also play a significant role in changing its shape and increasing the severity of the curve.
 Lack of exercise and calcium deficiency can worsen the condition.

 Differences From Other Spinal Curvatures

-Dowager’s Hump is different from scoliosis, another common spine condition.
-While Dowager’s Hump is a forward bending of the spine, scoliosis involves a side-to-side curve, making the spine appear in an “S” or “C” shape.
+Dowager’s Hump differs from scoliosis, another common spine condition.
+While Dowager’s Hump involves a forward bending of the spine, scoliosis presents a side-to-side curve, making the spine appear in an “S” or “C” shape.

 How Multiple Fractures Affect Spinal Curvature